NOR is not a position, model, or system in its own right: it is a critique of conventional ideas regarding the human condition.

 Our abstract model of thinking tends towards a black-and-white simplicity of ideas.
 At its extreme, this can result in binary ideas that one position is correct and that an apparently competing position must therefore be incorrect.
 As an immediate example, it could be imagined that either objectivity or NOR must be correct, and that the other must therefore be incorrect.

 NOR Criticism 1

 An alternative notion is that any and all human ideas inform us in some way about whatever brought those ideas into existence.
 In short, nothing has no significance.
-However, such openness and willingness to look into all phenomena as being equally present is suppressed amidst conventional objectivity’s typically simplistic and judgmental stances.
+However, such openness and willingness to look into all phenomena as being equally present and therefore of more or less equal import is suppressed amidst objectivity’s typically simplistic black-and-white stances.
 Even supposedly wrong ideas are nonetheless real.

 NOR Criticism 2

 There is also a certain cultural politicization of ideas to be seen when for example the terms right and wrong replace correct and incorrect.
 Hence, wording with such moralizing overtones can be used for even the most mundane information, such as the right length for a piece of wood.
 This arguably results from abstract thought having been long used to corral human thought into robotic approaches to life – approaches concerned more with performing duty than gaining insight.
 And if creating a sense of obligation and duty has underpinned many hierarchical forms of human organization, the resulting robotization of the human mind has in fact been instrumental in regimenting many of history’s greatest atrocities.
 The irresponsible attitude with which any individual blindly follows orders from above is nothing other than stupefaction through ideology – but is exactly what many in power have purposefully sought from the masses.
 It can therefore be asked if current human problems will ever be transcended without replacing ideological absolutism with more critical and circumspect approaches regarding the true nature and value of human thought and action?